 James and recipients of Foundation 56 help have been able to share their stories on CBS Evening News with Katie Couric, Reader’s Digest, AARP and the NFL Network.

-In addition to working with his own foundation, James also serves as a health ambassador with GlaxoSmithKline and works with the Heroes Foundation reaching at risk children through sports.
-Recently he was named the 2012 LSU Young Alumnus of the Year.
-He is the vice president/co-owner of Premier Electronics and owner of several Mooyah Burgers Fries and Shakes locations in North Texas.
+In addition to working with his own foundation, James also serves as a health ambassador with GlaxoSmithKline.
+In 2012, he was honored to be selected as the LSU Young Alumnus of the Year.
+He is a partner at Premier Electronics and owner of several Mooyah Burgers Fries and Shakes locations in North Texas.
 Currently James is a Captain with The Trust (powered by the NFL Players Association) where he works with former NFL players, helping them make a successful transition out of professional football.

 He resides in Texas with his wife, Star, and their children, Ace and Aston.